nghafourian/test/Pluto.md

 e.g. in my case I will have `python setup.py install --prefix=\home\neda\MyPython_Modules`.

 * Then append the following in your .bashrc: open the file with command `gedit ~/.bashrc`.
-Go to the end of the file and add the following and save the file
+Go to the end of the file and add the following two lines
 ```sh
 export PYTHONPATH =<path to MyPython_Modules>/lib/python<ver>/site-packages
 ````